-Sunday, 2:00 PM on January 19, April 6, July 13 & October 19. $10/$5 with purchase of mansion tour.
+Sunday, 2:00 PM on January 24, April 10, July 10, October 16. $10/$5 with purchase of mansion tour.
 Begins at Visitor Center.

-Join Montpelier Horticulturalist, Sandy Mudrinich, for hike through Montpelier’s Landmark Forest—a rare hardwood old growth forest consisting of towering poplars, stately oaks, and sprawling beeches.
+Join Montpelier Horticulturist, Sandy Mudrinich, for hike through Montpelier’s Landmark Forest—a rare hardwood old growth forest consisting of towering poplars, stately oaks, and sprawling beeches.
 Learn about ecology, conservation, and Madison's role as an early environmentalist.
 The trail is a gentle 1-mile loop.

 Working Woods Walk

-Sunday, 2:00 PM on January 26, April 13, July 20, & October 26. $10/$5 with purchase of mansion tour.
+Sunday, 2:00 PM on January 31, April 17, July 17, October 23. $10/$5 with purchase of mansion tour.
 Begins at Visitor Center.

-Venture deep into the Montpelier Demonstration Forest on a two-hour hike with Montpelier Horticulturalist, Sandy Mudrinich.
+Venture deep into the Montpelier Demonstration Forest on a two-hour hike with Montpelier Horticulturist, Sandy Mudrinich.
 Learn from experts about conservation and cultivation strategies that generate mutual benefit to man and nature, both in the Madisons' time and today.

 Civil War Trail & Gilmore Farm Walking Tour

-Saturday, 2:00 PM on February 8, April 19, August 16 & November 15.
+Saturday, 2:00 PM on February 27, April 30, June 11, October 15.
 FREE.
 Begins at parking lot across from the Montpelier Station Train Depot on Route 20.

 Walk in the footsteps of McGowan's Brigade on Montpelier's Civil War Trail, carving a path through archaeological remains of this Confederate winter camp to a reconstructed camp street.
-Conclude at the cabin and farm of the George Gilmore, born into slavery at Montpelier in 1810 and turned farmer and landowner after Emancipation, on the site of an abandoned Confederate hut.
+Conclude at the cabin and farm of George Gilmore, born into slavery at Montpelier in 1810 and turned farmer and landowner after Emancipation, on the site of an abandoned Confederate hut.